smarter-project/documentation/README.md

    ```bash
    helm install --namespace smarter --create-namespace smarter-edge chart
    ```
-- Use the helm chart on each of hte modules.
+- Use the helm chart on each of the modules.
 Remember to use the namespace and the correct labels.
 The individual charts do not install on devices automatically, they require labels.

 ## To setup your registered edge node from your development machine
 Plugin USB camera.
 You should be able to see the camera at `/dev/video0`.